Size3 inches (7.6 cm)

-- Breeding and spawning occur year round due to the warm tropical seas that this species inhabits.
+- Breeding and spawning occur year-round due to the warm tropical seas that this species inhabits.

 - Shortly before spawning, the male undergoes several behavioral changes such as fin erecting, chasing, nest-making, and “signal jumping,” a trait used to describe the up-and-down swimming motions of the aggressive male.

-- The male clears algae and debris from an area close to the shelter of the stinging sea anemone tentacles and the female deposits between 100 to 1000 eggs, which are then externally-fertilized by the male.
+- The male clears algae and debris from an area close to the shelter of the stinging sea anemone tentacles and the female deposits between 100 to 1000 eggs, which are then externally fertilized by the male.

 - After the 0.12 to 0.16 inch (3 – 4 mm) transparent eggs are laid, the male takes close watch, guarding against predators and continuously fanning the nest to oxygenate the eggs.
 Meanwhile, the female continues feeding and increasing her size in comparison to the smaller dominant male.

-- After 6 to 7 days, the eggs hatch and eventually settle on the bottom where the young undergo juvenile development, including formation of their protective mucus coat, which will keep them safe from the tentacles of their future host anemone.
+- After 6 to 7 days, the eggs hatch and eventually settle on the bottom where the young undergo juvenile development, including the formation of their protective mucus coat, which will keep them safe from the tentacles of their future host anemone.

 - Symbiosis, or “living together,” is the primary behavioral characteristic of this type of fish.
 Clownfish use sea anemones for shelter and protection from predators.

-- Juvenile keeps its dorsal (top) fins tilting toward the light source, which is a behavior used for swimming orientation.
+- The juvenile keeps its dorsal (top) fins tilting toward the light source, which is a behavior used for swimming orientation.
 When an artificial light source is moved to the side of the aquarium, the juvenile will “stand on its head” to keep its dorsal fin in line with the light source.

 - A popular aquarium fish and easy to keep, but its anemone host can be difficult to maintain.
 Keeping clownfish without an anemone is acceptable.